Timber Flooring – What To Consider With Your Subfloors

 2. SUB FLOOR VENTILATION

-Sub-floor ventilation should also be address prior to timber floor installation, as excess moisture will cause timber to warp.
+Sub-floor ventilation should also be addressed prior to timber floor installation, as excess moisture will cause timber to warp.
 It may be necessary to install air vents and site drainage to ensure under-floor areas remain dry.

 Particularly in an apartment setting, sound-proofing is also an important factor to consider.
 Floating floors are a great option for apartments as they are usually installed on underlay which provides good sound insulation but some apartments need body corporate approval to install.